 4.3.4 Viewing Reference Letters

-From the left hand side validation menu, select “View Applied”.
+From the left-hand side validation menu, select “View Applied”.
 From the table of applicants, select the name of the applicant of interest.
 Under the heading “Reference Letters”, a chart displaying the email address and status of each reference will appear.
 The three possible statuses are described below.